Ham Hocks & Navy Beans

 Important: Add hot stock or water as needed to keep meat and beans covered.

-30 minutes before end of cooking add two 3" onions, chopped.
+30 minutes before end of cooking add two raw 3" onions, chopped, or microwave them covered for eight minutes before adding just before service.

 Taste beans for tenderness.